 One of the key components of the Act of free access is care for the environment, so remember this when camping!
-And of course, do not put up tents on fields and pastures as this will annoy not only people but also animals.
+And of course, do not put up tents in fields and pastures as this will annoy not only people but also animals.
 According to recent reports, cows are pretty happy to snack on tents.

-If you are camping not too far from a farm, do drop by and meet the farmer!
-Norwegians respect everyone's rights to the land and are very hospitable towards visitors, indeed you may be offered to join in a meal or even to stay at the house!
+If you are wild camping not too far from a farm, do drop by and meet the farmer!
+Norwegians respect everyone’s rights to the land and are very hospitable towards visitors, indeed you may be offered to join in a meal or even to stay at the house!

 But please be careful.
 Some locals do put up signs saying ‘No Camping’, especially in larger cities.
 In Oslo for example, in theory, you can camp in various places, but clearly, to put up a tent you need a flat space, but all of these are occupied by buildings!

-The first thing I found out when camping in Norway is that water in most rivers, lakes, and streams is clean enough for drinking.
-That's really good news, and it's really true.
-Of course, it's best if it's a mountain stream or a waterfall as the water is crystal clear and tastes good!
+The first thing I found out when wild camping in Lofoten is that water in most rivers, lakes, and streams is clean enough for drinking.
+That’s really good news, and it’s really true.
+Of course, it’s best if it’s a mountain stream or a waterfall as the water is crystal clear and tastes good!
 Camping is so much better when there is fresh water around.

 The second piece of good news is that water is abundant in Norway.
 And on Lofoten, in particular, there are thousands of streams, rivers, and lakes.
 This means there are plenty of places to choose from for putting up a tent.
 Here are the most beautiful places.

-6 BEST BEACHES FOR CAMP ON LOFOTEN
+6 BEST BEACHES FOR WILD CAMPING IN LOFOTEN

 There are no ratings for these places, neither are they somehow special compared to others — they are just some of the most beautiful places out there and if you spend a few days in each of them, you will see what I mean.
 They are truly magnificent.
 Some of them might be too popular for some tastes, but hey, I am not forcing you to stay in some of the most beautiful places on this planet!